kadze009/signature/README.md

 ## The application architecture overview

 There are some **singletone** entities in the application:
-  * `Config` - a class, which parses input attributes and contains common options.
+  * `Config` - a class, which processes, validates and stores input attributes.
-  * `Logger` - a **thread local** class, which provide functionalities for creation logging messages.
+  * `Logger` - a **thread local** class which provides functionalities for creation logging messages.
-  * `LoggerManager` - a class, which links messages from *Logger* and deferred writes them.
+  * `LoggerManager` - a class which links messages from *Logger* and deferredly writes them.
-  * `WorkerManager` - a class, which creates, stores and handles results of *Workers*.
+  * `WorkerManager` - a class which creates, stores and handles results of *Workers* which compute signatures of the input file's blocks.
-  * `PoolManager` - a class, which creates and stores lists of pools which other application entities request.
+  * `PoolManager` - a class which creates and stores lists of pools which other application entities request.

 A main work is processed by entries of class *Worker*.
 This class
    1. splits input file by blocks,
-   2. calculates signature of block,
+   2. calculates signature of a block,
-   3. saves the signature and block number,
+   3. saves the signature and the block number,
    4. sends the result to the *WorkerManager*.

-The class pairs (*Worker*, *WorkerManager*) and (*Logger*, *LoggerManager*) works the same, and their similar work is implemented in `IDeferedQueue` class.
+The class pairs (*Worker*, *WorkerManager*) and (*Logger*, *LoggerManager*) works the same and their similar work is implemented in `IDeferedQueue` class.
 The multithread handling is split by two parts:
    1. Get an item from a pool, fill it and send to a manager.
 The manager adds the item to the end of itself linked list (Compare-And-Swap paradigm).